ST Edge AI Core - Command-line Interface

 C-Layers table

-table lists the c-nodes.
+'C-Layers' table lists the c-nodes.
 For each node,

-), type, macc, rom and associated
+the c-name (name), type, macc, rom and associated

 tensors (with the shape for the I/O tensors) are reported.